Who we are

 Stephen McLaughlin

 He has been actively involved in volunteering for the IMechE since 2017, when he began the role as a Judge in the Institution's UAS Challenge.
-From there, Stephen learned of a vacant role representing Young Members on the Aerospace Division Board, a position that he has filled since 2018, and that also sees him representing the Aerospace Division on the Institution's Young Members Board.
+From there, Stephen learned of a vacant role representing Young Members on the Aerospace Division Board, a positon that he has filled from 2018 until 2024, a position that also seen him represent the Aerospace Division on the Institution's Young Members Board.

 Giles Richardson - Vice Chair